business-science/modeltime.ensemble/README.md

 <!-- badges: end -->

-> Unlocks Time Series Ensemble Forecasting with Tidymodels
+> Ensemble Algorithms for Time Series Forecasting with Modeltime

 A `modeltime` extension that implements ***ensemble forecasting methods*** including model averaging, weighted averaging, and stacking.